Estimated reading time: 4 minutes

 Give your coffee shop a fun, relaxing atmosphere.

-Having the right atmosphere is a key to attracting customers.
+Having the right atmosphere is key to attracting customers.
 When your coffee house has comfortable chairs, nice tables, and attractive decor, people will see it as a destination to hang out, do homework, or conduct business.
 Make sure you maximize your space and have adequate seating space and lighting.
 It is also good to have furniture and fixtures that mirror your coffee shop’s brand identity.

 Offer a nice-sized selection of delicious pastries.